hanakai-rb/repo-sync/README.md

 > Later, we should add a daily scheduled run to trigger files changes in response to `repo-sync.yml` changs in each repo.
 Alternatively, we could sync a dedicated workflow to each repo that triggers a sync in _this_ repo reponse to `repo-sync.yml` being updated.

 #### Action parameters

+We set these lower-level action parameters in [`.github/workflows/repo-sync-job.yml`](.github/workflows/repo-sync-job.yml).

 | Parameter | Required | Description |
 |-----------|----------|-------------|